bini1995/invoice-uploader-ai/README.md

 npm install --legacy-peer-deps
 ```

+## Assets

+- All large media assets (videos, images) are hosted externally on a CDN and excluded from version control.
+- For local development, ensure the CDN is accessible or place lightweight placeholder files in `frontend/public`.

 ## Features

 ClarifyOps is a modular AI-powered claims platform focused on extraction, validation, and fraud detection for healthcare and insurance use cases.